 ✅ In most cases, the form is the most important documentation we exchange with the merchant.

 You will also be asked to attach supporting documentation along with the form.
+Remember to provide all the relevant information and documentation to maximise our chances of a successful submission.

 What documents should I submit for my chargeback? 📚